Rockies acquire outfielder Kevin Pillar from Red Sox - WHIZ News

-DENVER (AP) — The Colorado Rockies added outfield depth by acquiring Kevin Pillar from Boston in a trade-deadline deal Monday.
+DENVER (AP) — The Colorado Rockies added outfield depth by acquiring Kevin Pillar and $50,000 from Boston in a trade-deadline deal Monday.

-In exchange, the Red Sox received a player to be named or cash along with international amateur signing bonus pool space.
+In exchange, the Red Sox will received a player to be named or $100,000 along with $161,200 in international amateur signing bonus pool allotment.

 Pillar is joining his fourth team since being traded on April 2, 2019, from the Toronto Blue Jays to the San Francisco Giants.
 He signed a deal with Boston in February.